Peresopnytsia Gospel

-The Peresopnytsia Gospel (Пересопницьке Євангеліє) is a 16th-century manuscript written in the Ruthenian language.
-It is today held in the Vernadsky National Library of Ukraine.
-Since 1991, all Ukrainian presidents have taken the oath of office on the Gospel.
+The Peresopnytsia Gospel (Пересопницьке Євангеліє) is a 16th-century illuminated manuscript Gospel book written in the Ruthenian language.
+It is now in the Vernadsky National Library of Ukraine.
+Since 1991, all Ukrainian presidents have taken the oath of office on these gospels.

 History

-The manuscript known as the Peresopnytsia Gospel was made between 15 August 1556 and 29 August 1561 at the Bernardine Monastery, Iziaslav in the Grand Duchy of Lithuania, and the Monastery of the Mother of God in Peresopnytsia (now in Ukraine).
+It was made between 15 August 1556 and 29 August 1561 at the Bernardine Monastery, Iziaslav in the Grand Duchy of Lithuania, and the Monastery of the Mother of God in Peresopnytsia (now in Ukraine).
 The scribe was Mykhailo Vasylovych, the son of an archpriest from Sianik, who worked under the direction of Hryhorii, the archimandrite of the Peresopnytsia Monastery.

 The Peresopnytsia Gospel contains the four Gospels of the New Testament.
 It is ornamented with Cyrillic (Note: The claim that these are Glagolitic characters is now widespread, but absent from academic literature.
 It traces back to the first version of this Wikipedia article.
 The editor responsible relayed the claim from the Dan's Topical Stamps website.
 The erroneous claim even made it into the Library of Congress description of a book on the manuscript by Aleksandr Sergeevič Gruzinskij, likely as a result of reliance on the Wikipedia article given the absence of such a claim in the book itself.) characters, which were influenced by the Italian Renaissance style.
-It is the first known example of a Ruthenian (Old Ukrainian) translation of the canonical text of the Scriptures.
+It is the first known example of a Ruthenian translation of the canonical text of the Scriptures.

 The Gospel was commissioned by Anastasia Yuryivna Zaslavska, an Orthodox princess from Volyn, and her daughter and son-in-law Yevdokiya and Ivan Fedorovych Czartoryski.

 After its completion, the book was kept in the Peresopnytsya Monastery.
 On 17 April 1701, it was presented to Pereyaslav Cathedral by Ivan Mazepa, the hetman of Ukraine.
 Scholar Osip Bodyansky discovered the book at the Pereyaslav Seminary and published a paper on the subject.
-Later on it was held in the Poltava Seminary, Poltava Museum of History and Regional Studies, Kyiv Pechersk Lavra preserve.
+Later on it was kept in the Poltava Seminary, Poltava Museum of History and Regional Studies, Kyiv Pechersk Lavra preserve.
 On 24 December 1948, it was placed at the Vernadsky National Library of Ukraine.